olalekeolaleke/Track-Information-and-Mood-Detector/README.md

 We then displayed the correlations between each selected feature which led us to plot our data's heatmap.
 ![](image/heatmap.png)

+* In the heatmap, the positive value means that the two attributes have positive correlation between them
+* The colors are darker or lighter based on the correletion value inside our interval (-1,1)

 # Tableau visualization